Fred Besana

-Fred Besana (born March 9, 1954) is a former American football player, a quarterback for the Oakland Invaders of the United States Football League.
-He was briefly on the rosters of the Buffalo Bills and the New York Giants of the National Football League, but never saw regular season action.
+Fred Besana (born March 9, 1954) is an American former professional football player who was a quarterback for the Oakland Invaders of the United States Football League (USFL).
+He played college football for the California Golden Bears.
+He was briefly on the rosters of the Buffalo Bills and the New York Giants of the National Football League (NFL), but never saw regular season action.
+He was selected by the Bills in the fifth round of the 1977 NFL draft.

 Early life and college

-Born in Roseville, California, Besana played college football at the University of California in Berkeley under head coach Mike White, where he was primarily a back-up to All-Americans Steve Bartkowski and Joe Roth.
+Born in Roseville, California, Besana played college football at the University of California, Berkeley for the California Golden Bears under head coach Mike White, where he was primarily a back-up to All-Americans Steve Bartkowski and Joe Roth.
 He started the first three games of the 1975 season.

 Professional career

 Besana was selected by the Buffalo Bills in the fifth round (115th overall) of the 1977 NFL draft.
 He was active for two games in 1977 and two games in 1978, before being released by the Giants on August 13, 1979.
-With his NFL career effectively over, Besana returned to California and played semi-pro ball for the Twin Cities Cougars, based in Marysville, of the California Football League from 1980–1982, while he sold insurance and was a partner in a beer distributorship.
+With his NFL career effectively over, Besana returned to California and played minor league ball for the Twin Cities Cougars, based in Marysville, of the California Football League from 1980–1982, while he sold insurance and was a partner in a beer distributorship.